xen-project/xen/docs/misc/xen-command-line.markdown

 > Default: `false`

 Flag that makes a dom0 use shadow paging.
+Only works when "pvh" is enabled.

 ### dtuart (ARM)
 > `= path [:options]`